Flight-Lab/View-Assist/View Assist Community Extras/VAX Device Functions/readme.md

 * voice commands for Music Player volume
 * voice commands for TTS Player volume
 * Default volume voice commands target adb_device (if it exists).
-This controls the devices volume the same way the hardware buttons do.
+This controls the device's volume the same way the hardware buttons do.
 * Option to target musicplayer_device with the default voice commands while musicplayer_device is playing.

 recommend using media players that have volume control independent from the device volume